richmahn/en_tn/2sa/22/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart quotations, poems or songs.
-The ULB and many other English translations indent the lines of 22:1-51, which is a song or psalm.
+Some translations set apart quotations, poems or songs.
+The ULB and many other English translations indent the prayer that David sang in 22:2-51.

 #### Special concepts in this chapter ####